Colin Allred: 2018

 On April 21, 2017, Allred announced his campaign to challenge incumbent Republican Pete Sessions in 2018.
 In a crowded Democratic primary that included two other Obama administration alums, Allred finished first, by 20 points, but did not get 50% of the vote.
 In the May 22 runoff election, Allred defeated Lewisville businesswoman Lillian Salerno, receiving 69.5% of the vote.

 Allred faced Sessions in the general election.
 As of November 2016, this was considered a swing district because Democratic presidential candidate Hillary Clinton received marginally more votes than Donald Trump even as Sessions was reelected with no major-party opposition.
-Allred has described himself as a moderate Democrat.
+Allred described himself as a moderate Democrat.
+U.S. Representative John Lewis rallied in support of Allred in October.

 On November 6, 2018, Allred was elected to the House of Representatives for the 32nd district of Texas.
 His victory was considered an upset because Sessions had been in Congress since 1997 and represented the 32nd district since its creation in 2003.
 Allred became the second person to represent this district and the first Democrat.
 Sessions had represented the neighboring 5th district, and transferred to the 32nd after the 5th was seemingly made less Republican in redistricting.
 As a measure of how Republican this area had been, much of what is now the 32nd had not been represented by a Democrat since 1968, when it was part of the neighboring 3rd district.
 Allred was one of two former NFL players to win a seat in Congress that year, along with Anthony Gonzalez.

+2022

+The United States Chamber of Commerce, which often backs Republican candidates, endorsed Allred, a Democrat, in the 2022 House election.

 Tenure

-In November 2018, Allred was elected co-president of the 116th Congressional Freshman Class, alongside fellow Obama administration alumna Haley Stevens of Michigan.
+Allred was elected co-president of the Democratic freshmen of the 116th Congress (2019–2021), alongside fellow Obama administration alumna Haley Stevens whom he later endorsed in 2022 in her competitive primary against Andy Levin.

-In February 2019, Allred endorsed his former boss and fellow Texan, former Housing and Urban Development Secretary Julian Castro, in the 2020 Democratic presidential primaries.
-After Castro withdrew from the race, Allred endorsed Joe Biden.
+He endorsed his former boss and fellow Texan, former Housing and Urban Development Secretary Julian Castro, in the 2020 Democratic presidential primaries.
+After Castro withdrew from the race, he endorsed Joe Biden.

-On December 18, 2019, Allred voted for both articles of impeachment against President Donald J. Trump.
-He also voted to impeach Trump in January 2021 during his second impeachment.
+Allred voted for the two articles of impeachment against President Donald J. Trump in his first impeachment in 2019.
+He also voted to impeach him during his second impeachment in 2021 following the January 6 Capitol attack.

-In 2021, Allred sought over $241 million in earmarks for his district, which was among the largest earmark requests of any House member.

-As of September 2021, Allred had voted in line with Joe Biden's stated position 100% of the time.

-Allred is considering running for U.S. Senator against Ted Cruz in 2024.
+During his tenure, Allred worked with Senator John Cornyn on the Bipartisan Safer Communities Act.
+He also initiated efforts to establish the Garland VA Medical Center, and supported passage of legislation for new veterans' facilities, including a VA clinic in El Paso and a spinal cord injury center in Dallas in 2022.
+Additionally, he supported the Consolidated Appropriations Act of 2023, which secured funds for infrastructure upgrades at the Corpus Christi Port Ship Channel.
+He also sought $241 million in earmarks for his district, for projects largely at Dallas Fort Worth International Airport in 2021.

+In 2023, the Common Ground Committee named Allred the most bipartisan member of Congress from Texas.